CCN-Support/CCN_Wiki/docs/source/troubleshooting.rst

   The most common reason that noise cancellation stops completely is because the stimulus presented is too loud and overshoots the safety threshold (111dB).

-  1. This can be avoided by making sure the volume on your stimulus machine is at max and you can control/adjust the volume of the headphones using the 'Line 1' dial on the top of the unit.
+  1. This can be avoided by making sure the volume on your stimulus machine remains at max.
+Adjust the volume of the headphones using the 'Line 1' dial on the top of the unit.
-  2. Doing a volume test before your scan starts can help.
+  2. Do a volume test before your scan starts.
   3. Start with the 'Line 1' volume dial in the middle (facing the top), and adjust as needed.

 Note: There is no need to adjust the 'Line 2' volume dial, it doesn't do anything to affect the sound unless you have two volume sources!

 .. dropdown:: Noise cancelling is fading

   Studies that run numerous functional tasks, or have sequences in between functional runs that don't use the ANC function, will notice that over time the algorithm used to produce the noise cancellation may fade and the quality of the noise cancellation will diminish.

   1. The most effective way to avoid this is adding another short learning sequence into your protocol.
-  2. Stopping the algorithm just before the end of your sequence and starting the algorithm again just after your next sequence starts up again has proven somewhat effective in keeping the ANC feature intact.
+  2. Stopping the algorithm just before the end of your sequence, then starting the algorithm again just after your next sequence begins has proven somewhat effective in keeping the ANC feature intact.

 .. raw:: html